 It’s a pain to keep track of all the different checked baggage size rules and fees.
 Not all airliners charge a fee for checked baggage (like Southwest Airlines), and others will let you check one bag for free.

 Make sure to check your chosen airline’s checked bags guidelines.
 To make it easier for you, we’ve compiled a quick reference list here for you to download.
-Keep in mind that things can always change, but we’ve included direct links on the document for current information too. (click on the picture below to download the PDF)
+Keep in mind that things can always change, but we’ve included direct links on the document for current information too. (download the PDF below the image below)

 Packing a Suitcase for Checked Luggage